litestar-org/litestar/docs/usage/testing.rst

 While we can define the test data manually, as is done in the above, this can be quite cumbersome.
 That's where `polyfactory <https://github.com/litestar-org/polyfactory>`_ library comes in.
-It generates mock data for pydantic models and dataclasses based on type annotations.
+It generates mock data for Pydantic models and dataclasses based on type annotations.
 With it, we could rewrite the above example like so:

 .. code-block:: python